Mandatory sentencing: North America

+Throughout US history, prison sentences were primarily founded upon discretionary sentencing.
 Mandatory sentencing and increased punishment were enacted when the United States Congress passed the Boggs Act of 1951.
-The acts made a first time cannabis possession offense a minimum of two to ten years with a fine up to $20,000; however, in 1970, the United States Congress repealed mandatory penalties for cannabis offenses.
-With the passage of the Anti-Drug Abuse Act of 1986 Congress enacted different mandatory minimum sentences for drugs, including marijuana.
+The act made a first time cannabis possession offense a minimum of two to ten years with a fine up to $20,000; however, in 1970, the United States Congress repealed mandatory penalties for cannabis offenses.
+With the passage of the Anti-Drug Abuse Act of 1986 Congress enacted mandatory minimum sentences for drugs, including marijuana, with 2-3 years for a first offence and 5-10 years for a second.
+The Anti-Drug Abuse Act of 1986 also implemented mandatory sentencing for offences related to cocaine.
+In 1994, Safety Valve laws were created to reduce mandatory sentencing for certain nonviolent, non-managerial drug offenders with little or no criminal history.